Bosnian arrested in Germany in connection with Paris Bataclan attacks | DW | 27.06.2019

-Dresden prosecutors say a Bosnian man linked to the 2015 attacks on the Bataclan nightclub in Paris, is under arrest in Germany's state of Saxony-Anhalt.
+Dresden prosecutors say a Bosnian man linked to the 2015 attacks on the Bataclan nightclub in Paris is under arrest in Germany's Saxony-Anhalt state.
 An extradition to Belgium is being considered.

 A Bosnian man wanted in connection with the 2015 Paris terrorist attacks has been arrested on a European warrant issued by Belgium, German prosecutors said Thursday.